-The Board's discussion and conferences with and about the President and his/her performance will be conducted in executive session, unless the President requests an open session open to the public.
+The Board's discussion and conferences with and about the President and his/her performance will be conducted in executive session, unless the President requests a session open to the public.
 Such an executive session will not include a general evaluation of any College goal, objective or operation.
 Results of the evaluation will be written and placed in the President's personnel file.

-Any time the President's performance is deemed to be unsatisfactory, the President will be notified in writing of specific areas to be remedied and will be given an opportunity to correct the problem(s).
-If performance continues to be unsatisfactory, the Board may dismiss the President pursuant to Board policy, the employment contract with the President and applicable state law and rules.
 At the Board's discretion, it may notify the President in writing of specific areas to be remedied, and the President may be given an opportunity to correct the problem(s).
 Where the Board provided written notice pursuant to the prior sentence, if the Board determines the President's performance remains unsatisfactory, the Board may dismiss or non-renew the President pursuant to Board policy, the President's employment contract and state law and rules.
 In those situations where the President's employment contract includes an evaluation, dismissal or non-renewal provision, it shall take precedent over this policy.